 The Nefesh HaChaim3 says that before the sin, man only wanted to do Hashem's will, and the evil inclination was outside of him.
 After the sin, the evil inclination entered man, and it now appears as if it is the person's will.
-The Gemara says that the wicked are ruled by their evil inclination, whereas the righteous rule over their evil inclination.
-The depth of this is that the wicked think that their very essence is their will to oppose the Creator, and that is why they are ruled by their evil inclination, while the righteous are aware that their evil inclination is only an outer voice and is not their actual voice.
+The Gemara says that the wicked are ruled by their evil inclination, whereas the righteous rule over their evil inclination.4 The depth of this is that the wicked think that their very essence is their will to oppose the Creator, and that is why they are ruled by their evil inclination, while the righteous are aware that their evil inclination is only an outer voice and is not their actual voice.
 Our desire to do evil is not really part of us; it just pretends to be us.
 The true "me" only wants to do what Hashem wants, while our yetzer hara is not really part of you.
 It lives in you and makes you think that it is "you."

-Chazal state that "our will is to do Hashem's will, but the sourdough in the dough (the yetzer hara) and our subservience to the government prevents us."
-How does a person have bechirah (the ability to choose) not to sin, if he is being prevented by these two factors?
+Chazal state that "our will is to do Hashem's will, but the sourdough in the dough (the yetzer hara) and our subservience to the government prevents us."5 How does a person have bechirah (the ability to choose) not to sin, if he is being prevented by these two factors?

 The yetzer hara and the subservience to the government are two different forces which prevent a person from doing Hashem's will.
 The yetzer hara convinces a person to go against Hashem, while the government forces a person to go against Hashem.
 Generally, when a person is prevented because of the government, the person is in the category of oness (forced) to a certain extent.
 Being in an impure environment also limits our choices somewhat, because it places bad influences on us.
+But there are always areas in which one can exercise free will, and if one chooses properly, he will be given more opportunities to exercise free will properly.